AKSW/QuitStore/README.md

 ## TODO:

-Reinit store with data from commit with id
+Re initialize the store with data from commit with id

 ```
 http://your.host/git/checkout?commitid=12345